ThomasBleijendaal/GeneratedMapper/README.md

 - `GenerateEnumerableMethods`: Configures if for every X.MapToY() also a IEnumerable<X>.MapToYs() must be generated.
 - `GenerateExpressions`: Configures if for every mapper, the mapping should also be available as `Expression<Func<X, Y>>` for use in APIs which require expressions (like EF or Mongo).
 - `GenerateAfterMapPartial`: Configures a partial method to further configure the mapping.
+- `GenerateInjectableMappers`: Generates a `IMapper<From, To>` for each extension method, which can be added to the DI container using `services.AddMappers()`.

 ## More information

 Please review the Example project to find more examples.
-The GeneratedMapper.Tests project contains a lot of unit tests which also show what is possible.
+The [GeneratedMapper.Tests project](https://github.com/ThomasBleijendaal/GeneratedMapper/tree/main/src/GeneratedMapper.Tests) contains a lot of unit tests which also show what is possible.